Eeshan2001/Code_Monk_Task/Task-2/README.md

 # Request you to evaluate both the model.
 For Buiding the Model.
 I have attached two files.
    1) First one is important one.
 I used pretrined Mobilenet v2 model. -> attached on ipynb
    2) Second one is building sequential Model with CNN layer:
+       This is demo model I made for test purpose. not actual Model.
+       Actual model encountered some issue.
         Model Drive Link: https://drive.google.com/drive/folders/1l0GY_Fyd1gRCfxqq7ADE_F2St-9CfTIL?usp=sharing
         ```
         import pandas as pd